digitalcredentials/credential-status-manager-git/README.md

 }
 ```

-**Note:** This code assumes that `getStatusListManager` either calls `createStatusManager` or retrieves an existing status manager instance created at an earlier point in time.
+**Note:** This code assumes that `getStatusManager` either calls `createStatusManager` or retrieves an existing status manager instance created at an earlier point in time.

 ## Dependencies

-### Generating access tokens
+### Create credential status repositories

 **GitHub**
+1. Login to GitHub
+2. If you don't already have an organization, click the plus icon in the top-right corner of the screen, click *New organization* and follow the instructions for creating a new organization \*
+3. Click the plus icon in the top-right corner of the screen and click *New repository*
+4. Configure an **empty public** repository for the credential status repository \*, with an optional description, that is owned by your organization \*
+5. Click the plus icon in the top-right corner of the screen and click *New repository*
+6. Configure an **empty private** repository for the credential status metadata repository \*, with an optional description, that is owned by your organization \*

+**\*Note:** The names you choose for credential status repository, credential status metadata repository, and your organization should be respectively passed as `repoName`, `metaRepoName`, and `repoOrgName` in invocations of `createStatusManager`.
+When you create these repositories, be sure not to add any files (including common default files like `.gitignore`, `README.md`, or `LICENSE`).

+**GitLab**
+1. Login to GitLab
+2. If you don't already have a group, click the plus icon in the top-right corner of the screen, click *New group* and follow the instructions for creating a new group \*
+3. Click the plus icon in the top-right corner of the screen and click *New project/repository*
+4. Configure a **blank public** repository for the credential status repository \* that is owned by your group \*
+5. Click the plus icon in the top-right corner of the screen and click *New project/repository*
+6. Configure a **blank private** repository for the credential status metadata repository \* that is owned by your group \*

+**\*Note:** The names you choose for credential status repository, credential status metadata repository, and your group, along with their IDs (which can be found at the main view for the repository/group), should be respectively passed as `repoName` (ID: `repoId`), `metaRepoName` (ID: `metaRepoId`), and `repoOrgName` (ID: `repoOrgId`) in invocations of `createStatusManager`.
+When you create these repositories, be sure not to add any files (including common default files like `.gitignore`, `README.md`, or `LICENSE`).

+### Generate access tokens

+**GitHub**
-1. Login to GitHub as an authorized member of the organization
+1. Login to GitHub as an authorized member of the organization (`repoOrgName`)
 2. Click on your profile dropdown icon in the top-right corner of the screen
 3. Select the *Settings* tab
-4. Select the *Developer settings* tab toward the bottom of the left navigation bar
+4. Select the *Developer settings* tab toward the bottom of the left navigation panel
 5. Select the *Personal access tokens* tab
+6. Select the *Fine-grained tokens* tab
-6. Click the *Generate a new token* button
+7. Click the *Generate new token* button
-7. Enter the name for access token
-8. Select the expiration date for access token
+8. Enter a name, expiration date, and optional description for the access token
-9. Select the full *repo* scope
+9. Select the appropriate resource owner for the credential status repositories \*
+10. Select *Only select repositories* and select the credential status repositories that you created earlier (`repoName` and/or `metaRepoName`) \*
+11. Select the *Read and write* access level for the *Contents* and *Pages* permissions
-10. Click the *Generate token* button
+12. Click the *Generate token* button
-11. Copy the generated token
+13. Copy the generated token
-12. Use the token as the value for the `accessToken` key in invocations of `createStatusManager` and `hasStatusAuthority`
+14. Use the token as the value for `repoAccessToken` and/or `metaRepoAccessToken` in invocations of `createStatusManager` and `hasStatusAuthority` \*

-**GitLab**
+**\*Note:** For the credential status metadata repository, you can either generate a separate access token and use that as the value for `metaRepoAccessToken` or include it along with `repoAccessToken` when selecting repositories.
+Whatever you decide, make sure to pass values for both of these values in invocations of `createStatusManager` (even though the latter option will result in the same value for these properties).
+If the appropriate resource owner of the credential status repositories is not listed, follow [these instructions](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/setting-a-personal-access-token-policy-for-your-organization) to set a personal access token policy for it.

+**GitLab\***
-1. Login to GitLab as an authorized member of the group
+1. Login to GitLab as an authorized member of the group (`repoOrgName`)
-2. Click on your profile dropdown icon in the top-right corner of the screen
+2. Select the credential status repository (`repoName`)
-3. Select the *Preferences* tab
+3. Select the *Settings* tab in the left navigation panel
-4. Select the *Access Tokens* tab in the left navigation bar
+4. Select the *Access Tokens* tab within the *Settings* dropdown
-5. Enter the name for access token
+5. Enter a name and expiration date for the access token
-6. Select the expiration date for access token
+6. Select the *Developer* role
 7. Select the *api* scope
 8. Click the *Create personal access token* button
 9. Copy the generated token
-10. Use the token as the value for the `accessToken` key in invocations of `createStatusManager` and `hasStatusAuthority`
+10. Use the token as the value for `repoAccessToken` in invocations of `createStatusManager` and `hasStatusAuthority`
+11. Repeat these steps for `repoName` and `metaRepoAccessToken`

+**\*Note:** At the time of this writing, group access tokens are only available in paid GitLab plans (i.e., Premium SaaS and Ultimate SaaS).
+Additionally, unlike other services, you cannot use the same access token for multiple repositories at this time (hence the need for `repoAccessToken` *and* `metaRepoAccessToken`).
+Finally, if you are unable to create access tokens, you are either on e free plan or you need to [enable project access token creation](https://docs.gitlab.com/ee/user/project/settings/project_access_tokens.html#enable-or-disable-project-access-token-creation).

-### Generating DID seeds
+### Generate DID seeds

 In order to generate a DID seed, you will need to use software that is capable of creating it in a format that corresponds to a valid DID document.
 Here is sample code that does this: